If you’re a BYU student who’s wondering how to make an ILP semester work out, this is for you — everything you’re wondering about is right here!

 Here’s how to apply

 ILP’s a non-profit organization who sends college aged students (like you) abroad to teach English or volunteer in an orphanage.
-Yep, it looks super great on resumes, plus you’ll get the chance to travel around and make a difference.
+It looks super great on resumes, plus you’ll get the chance to travel around and make a difference.
 On your semester, housing is covered, along with your flight, your meals, and a few other perks, like your visa.
-Score.
+Sounds pretty perfect, right?